6.01: Accredited Billing and Coding Schools

 The Importance of Accredited Online Medical Billing and Coding Schools

-Accreditation is the process by which a third party organization or governing body confirms the quality of instruction of an educational institute.
-Essentially, accreditation is quality control.
-There are two types of accreditation: institutional and programmatic.
-Institutional accreditation affirms the quality of a school as a whole, while programmatic accreditation affirms the quality of a particular program within the school.
+Accreditation is the process by which a third party organization or governing body ensures a school's quality of instruction and programs.
+Institutional accreditation affirms the quality of a school as a whole, while programmatic accreditation attests to the quality of a particular program within the school.

-Colleges and universities are accredited at the institutional level by the accrediting bodies approved by the Council of Higher Education Accreditation (CHEA).
-These agencies are divided geographically, so schools in Vermont are accredited by the New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC-CIHE), while schools in California are accredited by the Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges (ACCJC-WASC).
+Colleges and universities are accredited at the institutional level by the accrediting bodies approved by the Council of Higher Education Accreditation.
+These agencies cover different geographical areas.
+Schools in Vermont hold accreditation by the New England Commission on Higher Education, while institutions in California receive accreditation by the Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges.

 Schools receive their programmatic accreditation from agencies devoted to that subject area.
 Accredited online medical billing and coding schools meet requirements set by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM).
-Note that this organization only accredits programs that give out associate and baccalaureate degrees, meaning certificates are not covered.
+This organization only accredits programs that confer associate and bachelor's degrees.

-When you're looking for accredited medical coding schools online, you want to make sure it’s accredited regionally and by CAHIIM.
-Accreditation ensures an employer or another school will recognize the degree you earn at the school.
-Accreditation also allows students to apply for and receive federal funding to attend that school.
-You won’t be eligible for the Free Application for Federal Student Aid (FAFSA) unless you’re enrolled in accredited medical coding schools online.
+When you're looking for accredited medical coding schools online, make sure they maintain regional and CAHIIM accreditation.
+Accreditation ensures an employer or another school will recognize your degree.
+This process also allows students to apply for and receive federal funding to attend that school.
+You are not eligible for the Free Application for Federal Student Aid (FAFSA) unless enrolled in an accredited medical coding school.

 Degrees and Certificates

-Certificates, on the other hand, are usually completed in one year.
-Where associate’s degrees demonstrate both general knowledge and a focus in one area, certificate programs are generally confined solely to one area of study.
-These programs are often more affordable and easier to earn while working another job.
-The tradeoff is that an associate degree may look better to a prospective employer or certifying body.
+Students usually complete certificates in one year.
+While associate degrees demonstrate general knowledge and a concentration in one area, certificate programs focus on one area of study.
+These programs are often more affordable and easier to earn while maintaining employment.
+An associate degree, however, may look better to a prospective employer or certifying body.
 The American Academy of Professional Coders (AAPC), for instance, recommends you have an associate degree before you take the certified professional coder exam.

-Bachelor’s degrees are not offered as frequently from accredited medical coding schools online.
+Accredited online medical coding schools do not offer bachelor's degrees as frequently.
 If you're going to earn a bachelor's degree in health informatics (the general field of health information, including collection, analysis, and management), you'll want to look for managerial positions related to coding and billing, rather than coding and billing itself.
-We won’t be covering bachelor’s degrees here.

 Finding Accredited Medical Coding Schools Online

-Now that you know a little bit more about the different levels of education you can pursue at accredited online medical billing and coding schools, let’s look at how to pick the right school for you.
+Now that you know more about the available levels of education at accredited online medical billing and coding schools, consider how to choose your ideal program.

-Community colleges and technical schools are among the best options for learning medical billing and coding.
-First, they’re less expensive than traditional universities.
-Second, several of them offer both associate and certificate programs, meaning you can choose the path that works best for you.
-Third, they’re flexible.
-Most community colleges and technical schools offer night classes, meaning you can earn a certificate or degree while continuing your career.
+Community colleges and technical schools offer some of the best options for learning medical billing and coding.
+These options are less expensive than traditional universities, and many offer associate and certificate programs.
+Most community colleges and technical schools host night classes, allowing you to earn a certificate or degree while continuing your career.

 What to Look For in the Top Accredited Online Medical Billing and Coding Schools

-When you're looking at accredited medical coding schools online, there are a few things you should look for.
-The first is, obviously, accreditation.
-The second is a dedicated program to health information management (HIM), health informatics, or medical billing and coding.
+When you're exploring online medical coding schools, make sure to look for accreditation and a dedicated program to health information management (HIM), health informatics, or medical billing and coding.

-You should also make sure the accredited online medical billing and coding schools you are researching offer courses in a variety of fields related to medical coding and billing.
-You’ll want to look for classes in coding and billing software, the healthcare process, anatomy and physiology, and general medical terminology.
+You should also make sure that each accredited online medical billing and coding school offers courses in the healthcare process, anatomy and physiology, and general medical terminology.
 If you're going to invest in a degree or certificate, make sure you get the full spectrum of the medical billing and coding professions.

 Financial Aid for Accredited Medical Coding Schools Online